 When we can't dwell in our cities,

-The measures that are adopted to combat the spread of the Coronavirus are radically transforming cities and urban life.
-In the spring of 2020, in a vast and increasing number of cities around the world, large events were banned, schools closed, and public facilities shut.
+The measures adopted to combat the spread of the Coronavirus are radically transforming cities and urban life.
+In the spring of 2020, in a vast and increasing number of cities, events were banned, schools closed, and public facilities shut.

-Spread stories, not the virus is a platform for citizens to share their experiences and reflections in their locked-down cities.
-Between Mid-March and May 2020, our initiative collected stories that offer particular and alternative perspectives on the kind of city that emerges when people have to practice social distancing and are confined to their homes.
+Founded in March 2020 by a group of urbanists, Spread stories, not the virus is a platform for citizens to share their experiences and reflections in their locked-down cities.
+Between Mid-March and May 2020, our initiative collected stories that offer particular and alternative perspectives on the kind of city that emerges when people practice social distancing, confined to their homes.

-The stories on our website appeared in English, and since the launch of our Spanish-speaking platform, in Spanish.
-Many stories have been published in the native language of the authors as well.
-The Read more about our initiative in "Why we spread stories in times of Coronavirus".
+The stories on our website appeared in English, and since the launch of our Spanish-speaking platform in May 2021, in Spanish as well.
+Many stories have been published in the native language of the authors.

 Read more about our initiative